imanmalih/Project-4/README.md

           Explore the data, understand the columns and identify key features for analysis.

- Split the Data into Training and Testing Sets (Already provided from kaggle CSVs)
+ Split the Data into Training and Testing Sets

          Create the labels set from the loan_status column, and then create the features DataFrame from the remaining columns.

- Create a Logistic Regression Model with the Original Data
+ Create Prediction Models with the split data

-         Fit a logistic regression model by using the training data

-         Evaluate the model's performance by generating a confusion matrix.
+         Evaluate each model's performance by generating a confusion matrix.

- Visualizations (Tableau)
+ Visualizations (Python)

-       Use Tableau to generate visualizations.

  Summary Analysis